jaqueline-soares/TGIS2023/docs/README.md

  * [LICENSE](/../../blob/main/LICENSE)
  * [README.md](/../../blob/main/docs/README.md)

-The *codes* folder contains the Python codes developed to implement the model and the two groups of experiments proposed in the paper.
+The *codes* folder contains the source code developed to implement the model and conduct the two groups of experiments described in the paper.
+The code was developed in Google Colab using Python 3.10.12, with Keras and TensorFlow library versions 2.15.0.
+Therefore, we recommend running the code in Google Colab and saving the results to Google Drive for ease of access.

 The *data* folder contains the preprocessed data considered in the paper.
 Details about the data are provided in the section “2.1.
 Area of study and datasets” of the paper.